BabyLM Challenge

 Sample-efficient pretraining on a developmentally plausible corpus

-• All data is available at this OSF directory!
+• All data is available at this huggingface community!
 Data includes:

 See the guidelines for an overview of submission tracks and pretraining data.
-See the updated call for papers for a detailed description of the task setup and data.
+See the updated call for papers for the full task setup, track rules, and dataset details.

 Consider joining the BabyLM Slack if you have any questions for the organizers or want to connect with other participants!